-For your Research Paper, you will use your articles to build arguments and conclusions about your research study findings.
+For your Research Paper, you will use your articles to provide background and context for your research study and build arguments and conclusions about your research study findings.

 Sections